 18-year-old killed in crash on N. 38th Street

-BATON ROUGE - BRPD Traffic Homicide Detectives are investigating a fatal crash that happened Friday evening around 6 p.m. on the 2100 block of North 38th street.
+BATON ROUGE - Baton Rouge Police Traffic Homicide Detectives are investigating a fatal crash that occurred Friday (Jan.
+29) evening, around 6 p.m. within the 2100 block of North 38th street.

-Freddie Hill, 18, was driving a dirt bike along with an 18-year-old pregnant female as his passenger.
-They were traveling southbound on North 38th St and attempted to make a left turn onto Adams Ave where they crashed into a Dodge Avenger.
+Police say 18-year-old Freddie Hill was driving a dirt bike with a passenger, a pregnant 18-year-old.
+The two were traveling southbound on North 38th Street and attempted to make a left turn onto Adams Avenue when they collided with a Dodge Avenger.

-Hill succumbed to his injuries.
+According to police, Hill succumbed to his injuries.
 The female passenger was transported to a local hospital and is expected to survive.

 The driver of the Dodge Avenger was questioned and released by detectives.